-- We prefer to have minimum 2 clients and maximum 15 on each team because it can be better controlled, delivering of good services and good taking care of clients.
-But if anybody wants to do private trek on his/her own, we can organize such trek as well.
+- We prefer to have a minimum of 2 clients and a maximum of 15 on each team because it can be better controlled, delivering good services and good taking care of clients.
+But if anybody wants to do a private trek on his/her own, we can organize such trek as well.

-- YES, private trip available, we also offer trip for family members, office staff team, and team build from friend-to-friend.
-For this kind of trek & climb, itinerary can be re-arranged and date will be customized.
+- YES, private trip available, we also offer a trip for family members, office staff team, and team build from friend-to-friend.
+For this kind of trek & climb, the itinerary can be re-arranged and the date will be customized.

 Who will be the climbing guide?

 - We have a team of Government licensed Sherpa Guides who can speak English fluently, who is best known for this industry due to their multiple times Mt.
 Everest and other 8000-meter peak summiteers.
 Very experienced, technically and physically fit, well known about the first aid, local cultures, and traditions, and always very caring to the clients.

 What about the assistant climbing guides and their ratios to the clients?

 - We also have a bunch of good English speaking assistant Sherpa climbing guides, who are also called “Climbing Sherpa”.
 Multiple times Mt.
 Everest and other 8000m summiteers, good with first aid kit, local cultures, trained and always helpful to the clients.
 Our normal ratio of assistant guides is 1:2.
 This means, 1 Sherpa guide, guides 2 climbing members, and ratio of the climbing Sherpa also depends on the difficulty of the mountain.
 Please have a look at the service included section of the particular expedition trip.
 Many of the trekking agencies offer very fewer ratios of trek assistant guide to making the cost very cheap, but this can bring a lot of risks on the trek and maximum chances of not receiving required assistant by the clients in the right place and on right time.